|Nutrition Facts (per serving)|

 |Total Carbohydrate 22g||8%|

 |Total Sugars 8g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Like a steak, the ideal grilled salmon has a seared crust and a crispy skin and yet is still medium-rare inside.

-This method works best with king salmon but you can safely use it with any kind: sockeye, silver, pink, even famed Atlantic salmon.
+This method works best with king salmon but you can safely use it with any kind of salmon: sockeye, silver, pink, even famed Atlantic salmon.

 Serve your grilled salmon with a tangy sauce, such as chimichurri.

-- Leave the salmon on the grill for a solid 4 to 6 minutes, depending on thickness.
+Leave the salmon on the grill for a solid 4 to 6 minutes, depending on thickness.
 A thin sockeye fillet might need closer to 3 minutes on one side.
 You will know it is ready when you can slide a spatula underneath the salmon.
-It might stick in one or two spots, but it should be mostly crusted over.
+It might stick in 1 or 2 spots, but it should be mostly crusted over.

 Gently flip the salmon onto the skin side and leave it again for at least 3 minutes, a bit longer if it is on the thick side.
 Exactly how long depends on thickness, but it'll never be less than 2 minutes on high heat.
 Watch the fish, and if the flakes begin to separate, you're done.